adgellida/data-protection-list/README.md

 **Mull**

 During the installation from Neo Store, make sure to select the “DivestOS Official” version instead of the F-Droid one, in order to benefit as quickly as possible from updates and thus from latest security patches.
 Mull is already mostly configured for privacy protection out of the box.
 However, it is necessary to install the uBlock Origin add-on from the menu and to set it as explained in point 8.5.

 **NewPipe**

-During the installation from Neo Store, make sure to select the “NewPipe upstream re- pository” version instead of the F-Droid one, in order to receive as quickly as possible the updates fixing possible malfunctions due to YouTube modifications from Google.
+During the installation from Neo Store, make sure to select the “NewPipe upstream repository” version instead of the F-Droid one, in order to receive as quickly as possible the updates fixing possible malfunctions due to YouTube modifications from Google.

 To use PeerTube with NewPipe: top left menu > press “YouTube” > select “FramaTube”

 **Telegram**

 Settings:
 - “Privacy and Security” > “Security” > enable “Two-Step Verification” to protect your account
 - “Privacy and Security” > “Secret chats” > disable “Link Previews” in order not to reveal to Telegram the shared links in secret chats
 - “Data and Storage” > disable all under “Automatic media download” in order not to automatically download malware in public groups or channels

-Always use “secret chats” (unavailable for Telegram desktop) in order for the conversa- tions to be end-to-end encrypted:
+Always use “secret chats” (unavailable for Telegram desktop) in order for the conversations to be end-to-end encrypted:

 Desired contact profile > the three dots at the top on the right > “Start Secret Chat”